 Helium LongFi is a new open, wireless protocol optimized for miles of range, and long battery life for IoT devices.

 Hotspots earn Helium when devices connect and for validating wireless coverage delivered by peers.
-Using a system called Proof-of-Coverage, Hotspots earn more Helium when they are in range of other Hotspots.
+Using a system called Proof-of-Coverage, Hotspots earn more Helium when they are in range of other Hotspots, but need to be at least 300 meters apart.
 Range depends on the environment, for rural areas up to 10 miles or more, but for more dense areas up to a mile.
+Single Hotspots earn less as they can only issue Challenges over the internet, and can’t participate in Proof-of-Coverage.

 Mining with Radio